faranalytics/network-services/README.md

 - `options` `<internal.DuplexOptions>` An optional `internal.DuplexOptions` object to be passed to the `PortStream` parent class.
 - Returns: `<PortStream>`

 A `PortStream` defaults to wrapping the `parentPort` of the Worker thread into a `stream.Duplex`.
 Hence, a `PortStream` *is a* `stream.Duplex`, so it can be passed to the *Network-Services* `createService` helper function.
-This is the stream adapter that is used in the Worker module.
+This is the stream adapter that is used in the Worker modules that comprise a Service Pool.

 ## Type Safety
 *Network-Services* provides a facility for building a type safe network API.
 The type safe API facility is realized through use of JavaScript's Proxy object and TypeScript's type variables.
 A Proxy interface is created by passing your app's public interface to the type parameter of the `service.createServiceAPI<T>` helper function.
 The type safe Proxy interface facilitates *code completion*, *parameter types*, and *return types*; it helps safeguard the integrity of your API.